Denison Academic Quad

 Denison’s Academic Quad captures the heritage of a campus community dating back to 1831 while serving as the modern social hub of the university.
 EDGE aimed to honor the original campus plan completed by The Olmsted Brothers in 1923, while engaging the college community in an intentional master planning and design development process.

-• The renovation of the entry plaza to Slayter Union creates a focal point, responding to the desire for a “Gravity Well” that attracts and keeps students engaged.
-An array of seating options gives students the freedom to control how they use the space.
+The renovation of the entry plaza to Slayter Union creates a focal point that responds to the desire for a “Gravity Well” where students are drawn to gather and stay.
+A variety of seating options gives students the freedom to shape how they use the space.
+The historic “Chapel Walk” continues through the quad as a widened brick sidewalk, distinct from other circulation paths and accented by a low semicircular wall that provides additional seating and defines the edge of the lawn.

 Achieving a balance between the Olmsted plan and the voices of the college community, the revitalized Academic Quad embodies Denison University’s enduring legacy.
 This harmonious blend of heritage and modernity transforms the quad into a student-centric space that fosters academic and social interactions, celebrating the university’s past while paving the way for its future.